MsMc24/G1-finalproject/README.md

 10. T instructs Ss to describe their dream and what they need (4 things) to achieve it (using a prompt template provide by the teacher) and Ss will then use Bing to see what images comes from their descriptions. 🛌🛌🛌
 11. T has Ss write a script using a template provided by the teacher and Ss check it with Grammarly.
-12. Ss submit their image and scipt to Padlet for presentations.
+12. Ss submit their image and scipt to Padlet for presentations at the start of the next class.

 ## Lesson Materials
 Computers or tablets, internet